SeisComP/seiscomp/doc/base/filter-grammar.rst

    suppressing amplitudes at frequencies between *lo-freq* and *hi-freq*.

    :param order: The filter order
-   :param lo-freq: The lower corner frequency
+   :param lo-freq: The lower corner frequency as 1/seconds
-   :param hi-freq: The upper corner frequency
+   :param hi-freq: The upper corner frequency as 1/seconds

 .. py:function:: BW_HP(order, lo-freq)

    Butterworth high-pass filter realized as a causal recursive IIR (infinite impulse response) filter.

    :param order: The filter order
-   :param lo-freq: The corner frequency
+   :param lo-freq: The corner frequency as 1/seconds

 .. py:function:: BW_HLP(order, lo-freq, hi-freq)

    Butterworth high-low-pass filter realized as a combination of :py:func:`BW_HP` and :py:func:`BW_LP`.

    :param order: The filter order
-   :param lo-freq: The lower corner frequency
+   :param lo-freq: The lower corner frequency as 1/seconds
-   :param hi-freq: The upper corner frequency
+   :param hi-freq: The upper corner frequency as 1/seconds

 .. py:function:: BW_LP(order, hi-freq)

    Butterworth low-pass filter realized as a causal recursive IIR (infinite impulse response) filter.

    :param order: The filter order
-   :param hi-freq: The corner frequency
+   :param hi-freq: The corner frequency as 1/seconds

+.. py:function:: CUTOFF(delta)

+   Sets the value of the current sample to the mean of the current and the previous sample when the difference between the two exceeds *delta*.
+   Otherwise, the original value is retained.

+   :param delta: The threshold for forming the average.

 .. py:function:: DIFF

    Differentiation filter realized as a recursive IIR (infinite impulse response) differentiation filter.

    The differentiation loop calculates for each input sample `s` the output sample `s\'`: